AgentHagu/test/README.md

 1. Ensure you have **Java 17** or above installed on your system.
 2. Download the `.jar` file [here](https://github.com/samuelneo/ip/releases/latest).
 3. Try double-clicking the file.
-In some cases, this is all that's required to launch the program.

-If the program doesn't launch, follow these steps:
+In some cases, this is all that's required to launch the program.<br><br>If the program doesn't launch, follow these steps:
+   * Open a terminal.
+   * Navigate to the folder where `carbon.jar` is located.
+   * Run the following command and the application should launch:\
+     ```java -jar carbon.jar```

 ## Command summary